wotschofsky/domain-digger/SETUP.md

-# Contributing to Domain Digger
+# Setting Up Domain Digger

 ## About the project